RF Isolation

 • Shielding Thickness: Thicker shielding materials generally provide better isolation because they can block more of the RF signal.
 However, the thickness must be balanced with the weight and space constraints of the device.

 • Frequency Range: The effectiveness of RF shielding can vary depending on the frequency of the RF signals.
 Higher frequencies often require more effective shielding due to their shorter wavelengths.
 Materials and designs that work well for lower frequencies might be less effective at higher frequencies.
+This post is sponsored by our partners.

 • Shield Design and Construction: The design of the shield is crucial.
 Effective shielding involves not just using appropriate materials but also ensuring that the shield is properly constructed.
 This includes minimizing gaps, seams, and openings that could allow RF leakage.
 Proper grounding and continuity are also essential.